davidtassignon/StockX_Sneakers_Project/README.md

 # Predicting the ROI of Sneakers on StockX.com <img width="254" alt="Screen Shot 2020-12-22 at 15 27 29" src="https://user-images.githubusercontent.com/70702631/102898739-3b79eb00-446a-11eb-9b8f-6ac98db9dcbf.png">
-My first Data Science Project where I used a dataset published by StockX in combination with an unofficial StockX API to predict the ROI for Yeezy and Off-White Sneakers.
-This project was part of my Data Science Immersive bootcahm at General Assembly.
+My first Data Science Project where I used a dataset published by StockX in combination with an unofficial StockX API to predict which sneakers boost the ROI for Yeezy and Off-White Sneakers.
+This project was part of my Data Science Immersive bootcamp at General Assembly.
 I finalized that program with a presentation covering this project.
 This README will walk you through the project.

 ## Table of Content